nvrdftd/arbitrage-bot/README.md

 ## Design I

-One possible system architecture for algo trading is as follows.
+One possible system architecture for algo trading is shown below.
 We incorporate the previous central monitor design into this system.
-Each algo trading bot can directly access the in-memory databases which store the order books for each crypto pair.
+Each algo trading bot can directly access the order books which are stored in the in-memory databases for each crypto pair.
 Also, the bots can trade with existing and available accounts, and after each trade, the trade history databases are updated accordingly.
-The API provides the client access to account information, trade history, and aggregate order books based on the client's request.
+Moreover, the API provides the client access to account information, trade history, and aggregate order books based on the client's request.

 <img src="https://github.com/nvrdftd/arbitrage-bot/blob/master/img/algo-trade-architecture.png" width="400">